 Laparoscopic Roux-n-Y Gastric Bypass or simply "Gastric Bypass" has been around for over 60 years.
-It began as an "open" surgery (big incision) and now is performed via small incisions, much like all other surgeries on this site.
+It began as an "open" surgery (big incision) and now is performed via small incisions due to surgical and technological advances, much like all other surgeries on this site.

 The idea behind our NJ gastric bypass is to increase satisfaction with small portions and decrease feelings of hunger, thereby resulting in a reduction in the number of calories a person is consuming.